mtorrens/cil_article/README.md

-# cil_article
+# Replication of numerical experiments in the article
-Replication of numerical experiments in the article
+CIL routines to replicate analyses in the article submitted to JASA